doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/light_panel.md

 	1. Notice interesting script on the guillotine
 	2. Laptop

-		`We must circle the outlying area to pinpoint the Arches energy.
+		==We must circle the outlying area to pinpoint the Arches energy.
 Do not get too close, you may disrupt the signal.
-(Agency)`
+(Agency)==

 <hr style="background-color: #28b44c" size=8>